kirvlasenkov/stochastic-ramsey/README.md

 Computes the policy function for a Stochastic Infinite-Horizon Ramsey Model

 ### `utility.py`
-Contains the one-period return function of the model
+Contains the one-period utility function of the model

 ### `consts.py`
 File with global constants